 How are you doing that now?
 Let me answer that question in three words: Not well enough!

-A newsletter helps you keep the attention of (hold on to your) current customers.
-Elaine Floyd, author, speaker and newsletter expert extroardinare, calls it Bathtub Selling.
+A newsletter/bog helps you keep the attention of (hold on to your) current customers.
+Elaine Floyd, author, speaker and newsletter expert extraordinare, calls it Bathtub Selling.
 “Here’s how it works.” explains Floyd.
 “You’re trying to fill the bathtub, that is, expand your customer base.
 While pouring water into the tub, you want to make sure none of the nice hot water (present customers) escapes down the drain.
-Think of the newsletter as the best soap, fine aromas, silky bath oils and the plug in the bottom of the tub.”
+Think of the newsletter/blog as the best soap, fine aromas, silky bath oils and the plug in the bottom of the tub.”

 Wrong.
-A good newsletter is like a your own clone delivered through the mail.
-You can put together a simple one or two page letter, photocopy it onto your letterhead and BE everywhere at once.
-And, you can do your newsletter in a few hours.
+A good newsletter/blog is like your own clone delivered through email.
+You can put together a simple article, post it on your website, send it out to your subscriber list and BE everywhere at once.
+And, you can do your newsletter/blog post in a few hours.

 Come on jump in, the (bath) water’s fine.